Do Pets Have Souls?

 We know some animals grieve when companions disappear.

-So when people ask whether animals have souls, they’re stepping into a question that science alone can’t fully answer.
+So when people ask if pets have souls, they’re stepping into that same space.

 They become: